-An easy to follow site.
-It lets you ask researchers at Washington State University questions, then follow them up by e-mail if you want to explore further.
+An easily to follow site.
+It lets you ask questions to researchers at Washington State University, then follow them up by e-mail if you want to explore further.
 You can also look up archives of former questions, which are usually accompanied by photos of answering academics.